e-kahle/chess/README.md

 -- Universal Chess Interface (UCI - this is how TTCE interacts with lichess.org)\
 -- Xboard/Winboard Protocol (Will not be updated for future commits)\
 -- Custom Console Protocol (Useful for debugging / in place of GUI)\

-# Running TTCE
-TTCE is very simple to run:
-1. First, make sure you have GCC installed
-2. Type your installed make command (i.e. mingw32-make)
-3. Run the compiled executable (i.e. ./ttce1p2) (this is for console mode)
-4. Install the executable to a GUI (to better utilize UCI and/or Xboard protocols)
-5. Enjoy

 # Acknowledgements
 1. TTCE was inspired by BlueFever Software's video series on a C chess engine, which can be found here: https://www.youtube.com/watch?v=bGAfaepBco4&list=PLZ1QII7yudbc-Ky058TEaOstZHVbT-2hg